Is this legal?

-The ANC itself is a liberation movement who’s entire purpose was to establish government mandated by the democratic majority, a goal they achieved to great global acclaim, and largely as a result of almost universal international support.
-It is almost inconceivable that, in the final reckoning, were the people of the Cape to express their desire to govern themselves, that the ANC would defy international law and enforce minority rule – the very thing they fought for a century so publically against.
+The ANC itself is a liberation movement whose entire purpose was to establish government mandated by the democratic majority, a goal they achieved to great global acclaim and largely as a result of almost universal international support.
+It is almost inconceivable that, in the final reckoning, were the people of the Cape to express their desire to govern themselves, the ANC would defy international law and enforce minority rule – the very thing they fought for a century so publically against.

 The ANC is a signatory to, and member of, several organisations and their statutes which establish self determination as a right.

 The ANC signed an accord on Afrikaner self determination in 1994, which included the right in the constitution, and affirmed the right with the Moosa declaration in 1996.